Sann5/ultra-prot/README.md

 ## Credits

-This project was created using a template from the [World Bank Development Data Group](https://worldbank.github.io/template/README.html)
+This project was created using a template from the [World Bank Development Data Group](https://worldbank.github.io/template/README.html).
+All the analyses are almost exact copies of the code in [this notebook](https://github.com/theislab/singlecell_proteomics/blob/main/TSP_cell_cycle_analysis.ipynb).

-## TODO

-- [] Make Docker
-- [] Pimp docuemntation
-- [] Do we ned the raw data for snakemake to run? check and comment in README.md
-- [] Add imporve on list in the contribute section.